Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Becoming a Signatory

-Becoming a Signatory of the Sea Cargo Charter creates a standardized method to request information from owners and measure climate alignment in a way that is useful for the industry for meeting the IMO’s Initial Strategy.
-This not only allows Signatories to benchmark themselves vis a vis other Signatories but also provides them with a better understanding of their emissions related to their chartering activities, which have become increasingly important in their relationship with business partners, lenders, shareholders, etc.
+Becoming a signatory of the Sea Cargo Charter shows commitment to transparency and emission reporting in shipping.
+Signatories contribute to a standardised method to measure climate alignment in a way that is useful for the industry for meeting the IMO’s ambition and to exchange information between shipowners and charterers.
+This does not only allow signatories to benchmark their progress against shared baselines with other key players in the industry based on international standards but also provides them with a better understanding of their emissions related to their chartering activities, which have become increasingly important in their relationship with business partners, lenders, shareholders, etc.

 Becoming a Signatory

-Organizations wishing to become a Signatory of the Sea Cargo Charter must submit the Standard Declaration, Signatory Application, and Membership Agreement to the Secretariat of the Sea Cargo Charter Association.
-Once accepted into the Association, the Signatory has five months to complete and submit the Self-Assessment to the Secretariat.
+Organisations wishing to become a signatory of the Sea Cargo Charter must submit the Standard Declaration, Signatory Application, and Membership Agreement to the Secretariat of the Sea Cargo Charter Association.
+Once accepted into the Association, the signatory has five months to complete and submit the Self-Assessment to the Secretariat.
 All documents are available from the Secretariat.

 Becoming a Signatory

-The Standard Declaration is the formal commitment required of charterers to become a Signatory.
-It announces the intent of the charterer to follow all requirements of the Charter.
+The Standard Declaration is the formal commitment required to become a signatory.
+It announces the intent of the signatory to follow all requirements of the Charter.
 The Standard Declaration is available from the Secretariat.

 Becoming a Signatory

-Along with the Standard Declaration, a charterer wishing to become a Signatory must complete the Signatory Application.
-This document outlines who is responsible for contact, reporting, invoicing, and other necessary functions to implement and maintain the Sea Cargo Charter within the Signatory’s organization.
-The Signatory Application is available from the Secretariat.
+Along with the Standard Declaration, an Organisation wishing to become a signatory must complete the Signatory Application Form.
+This document outlines who is responsible for contact, reporting, invoicing, and other necessary functions to implement and maintain the Sea Cargo Charter within the signatory’s Organisation.
+The Signatory Application Form is available from the Secretariat.

 Becoming a Signatory

-The third document an organization must submit in order to become a Signatory to the Sea Cargo Charter is the Membership Agreement.
-This document outlines legal obligations for Signatories and rules of The Sea Cargo Charter Association, which Signatories are automatically members of.
+The third document an Organisation must submit in order to become a signatory to the Sea Cargo Charter is the Membership Agreement.
+This document outlines legal obligations for signatories and rules of the Sea Cargo Charter Association, which signatories are automatically members of.
 The Membership Agreement is available on the website.

 Becoming a Signatory